loganstellway/module-catalog-gallery-roles/README.md

-# Add Roles to Gallery JSON
+# Magento 2 - Add Roles to Gallery JSON

 This repo serves as an example of how to add gallery roles to the Magento 2 product gallery JSON.